Special offer

 • Positive traits your company possesses

-Before you create an employee survey, determine what you want to measure and how you will measure it.
-Many companies compare survey results with similar businesses, as this makes it possible to spot trends and create benchmark goals.
+Before you create an employee survey, determine what you want to measure and how you’ll measure it.
+Many companies compare survey results with similar businesses, as this helps spot trends and create benchmark goals.
+With a clear intention in mind, your responses can provide important data that boosts productivity and engagement.

-2. I look forward to coming to work most of the time.
+2. Do you look forward to coming to work most days?

 4. Do you plan to work here one year from now?

-6. I am proud to work for this company.
+6. Are you proud to work for this company?

-7. I would recommend this job to others.
+7. Would you recommend this company to others?

 10. Do managers treat employees fairly?